LegendSeyi/LegendSeyi/README.md

 - 👋 Hi, I’m Seyi Adeyemi

-Imagination is the reflexion of hidden possiblities.
+Imagination is the reflecion of hidden possiblities.

 As long as there is no restriction to one's imagination, there is no restriction to what one can achieve.